Fellowship Programs

 Program Aims:

-The fellow will gain a wide experience with outpatient diagnosis and treatment, inpatient consultations, pediatric dermatologic surgery, dermatopathology, specialty collaboration, and clinical research.
-Areas of expertise include vascular anomalies, genodermatoses, atopic dermatitis, pediatric psoriasis, and laser treatment of vascular birthmarks.
-In addition to the clinical experience, fellows participate in a number of didactic sessions to supplement their learning.
-These include Grand Rounds in the Departments of Dermatology and Pediatrics, pediatric resident case presentations, clinical translational research rounds, and pathology sign-out.
-Teaching and research are integral components of the program and fellows are expected to participate in the teaching of residents and medical students and participating in a research project during their fellowship.
-The pediatric dermatologists are involved in many aspects of pediatric dermatology research within the department.
-Areas of pediatric dermatology research include atopic dermatitis, psoriasis, vascular anomalies and hemangiomas.
+The fellow will gain a wide experience with outpatient diagnosis and treatment, inpatient consultations, pediatric dermatologic surgery and pulsed dye laser, dermatopathology, specialty collaboration, and clinical research.
+Areas of expertise include patient advocacy, vascular anomalies and laser treatments, genodermatoses, atopic dermatitis, among others.
+In addition to the clinical experience, fellows participate in a number of didactic sessions both as a learner and a teacher to supplement their education and expertise.
+These include Grand Rounds in the Departments of Dermatology and Pediatrics, pediatric resident case presentations and academic enrichment, clinical translational research rounds, and pediatric dermatopathology conferences.
+Teaching and research are integral components of the program and fellows are expected to participate in the teaching of residents and medical students and participate in a research project during their fellowship.

-The Pediatric Dermatology Fellowship Program is registered with the San Francisco Match to facilitate the match process for Pediatric Dermatology Programs and fellowship applicants.
+The Pediatric Dermatology Fellowship Program is registered with the San Francisco Match (SF Match) to facilitate the match process for Pediatric Dermatology Programs and fellowship applicants.
+Applicants must first register with SF Match.
 Please send all application materials through the SF Match.

 APPLICATION REQUIREMENTS